Alphabet Inc. (GOOGL) Stock Analysis

 What does Alphabet Inc. do?

-Alphabet is the parent company of Google and operates three main segments: Google Services (search, YouTube, Android, devices, and consumer subscriptions), Google Cloud (AI infrastructure, data analytics, cybersecurity, and enterprise tools), and Other Bets (transportation and internet ventures).
-The company generates revenue primarily through advertising, cloud subscriptions, and consumer services.
+Alphabet is the parent holding company of Google and other ventures.
+It operates three main segments: Google Services (search, YouTube, Android, devices, subscriptions), Google Cloud (AI infrastructure, enterprise software, cybersecurity), and Other Bets (experimental ventures like Waymo autonomous vehicles and Verily life sciences).

 How does Alphabet make money?